 A time series is defined as a sequence of data points, measured at successive points in time at regular time intervals.
 Current oceanic time-series studies are essential to understand the oceanic ecosystem under changing climatic conditions (Wunsch et al., 2013; Church et al., 2013).
 To adequately address such change requires sufficient temporal resolution to distinguish monthly, seasonal, inter-annual and decadal variability related to increasing temperature and acidity.
 Such studies are also critical to address unforeseen threats from volcanic eruptions, tsunamis and unnatural phenomena such as oil spills and other discharges (McNutt, 2014).
 However the national public funding of such endeavors is generally shortsighted and lacks the necessary commitment of long term support (Baker et al., 2007).

 MBARI currently supports three time-series projects that span the water column from surface ocean processes and midwater communities to benthic community processes in one of the most productive and economically important areas of the world ocean.
 The common thread connecting these projects is the cycling of food, organic carbon, from its production by phytoplankton in surface waters to its ultimate sequestration on the sea floor.
 The process of the drawdown of atmospheric CO2 in conversion to organic carbon through photosynthesis and then remineralization of organic carbon throughout the water column and on the sea floor are critical processes in the carbon cycle.
 The process of remineralization of carbon can sequester CO2 for hundreds to thousands of years (Falkowski et al., 1998; Pennington et al., 2010).
-These studies when combined will provide an unprecedented time-series data-set to track organic carbon and utilization throughout the oceanic water column allowing us to interpret the impact of global warming on the oceanic carbon cycle.
+These studies when combined will provide an unprecedented time-series data-set to track organic carbon production and utilization throughout the oceanic water column allowing us to interpret the impact of global warming on the oceanic carbon cycle.
 No other time-series studies worldwide now provide the requisite measurements to conduct such studies throughout the water column and on the seafloor.
 The MBARI time-series studies also provide an unprecedented historical context of data collected over the last 25 years to put continuing studies in critical temporal perspective, which is of major importance in evaluating the impact of changing climate on ocean ecosystems.

 The integration of the MBARI time-series effort into one coordinated program will require timely processing of existing and future data sets to achieve the desired temporal monitoring and to elucidate changing patterns in the oceanic carbon cycle.
 We propose a major effort to reduce the cost of conducting these time-series studies while increasing the temporal resolution of sampling using state-of-the-art autonomous instrumentation largely developed at MBARI.
 MBARI is uniquely positioned geographically and technically to make a major contribution to the study of climate change and its impact on oceanic ecosystems and the global carbon budget.